AakarshanSingh/AakarshanSingh/README.md

 # Hi, I'm Aakarshan! 👋

 ## 💬 About me...
-- 💻 I am currently a student pursuing my BTech in IT ;
+- 🎓 I have completed my graduation in Information Technology;
-- 📱 Currently learning about flutter;
+- ⚙️ Currently learning Go (Golang);
-- 🔭 Future goals includes learning backend in Go;
+- 🤖 Future goal: Build tools using AI to automate tasks, like creating a smart assistant (something like Siri);

 ## 🛠 Skills